BerkayyKurtoglu/BulletNews/README.md

 - Glide
 ### Soon ;
 - [x] Dark mode integration
+- [x] You will be able to share news
-- [ ] You are going to be able to create your own account
+- [ ] You will be able to create your own account
 - [ ] Cload storage integration
 - [ ] Save news so read them without internet connection